olaals/knowvember-2025-kubernetes/tasks/task-8-wrapping-up/README.md

 Good job learning the basics of Kubernetes!

+It is a good idea to turn off kubernetes mode in docker-desktop when you are done.

 There are still many things we did not cover

 - The hacky port mapping should have been an [ingress resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) (tls, https)